moosetechnology/moosetechnology.github.io/_drafts/2021-06-23-towards-analyzing-typescript.md

 ## Limits of modeling TypeScript in a Java metamodel

-Here are some of the obvious things in TypeScript (Javascript) that are hard to fit into a Java model:
+Here are some of the obvious things in TypeScript (Javascript) that don't quite fit into a Java model:

 - Functions can exist in the global namespace.
 A workaround proposed by one team was to create a "Global" class in the Java model, and just put functions there as static methods.
+- Functions can exist in methods, but maybe this is possible to model in a newer metamodel for Java that supports lambdas.
+The API from pascalerni/famix supports and older metamodel for Java.
 - `string`, `number`, `any` are types in TypeScript, but they do not really map to primitive types or classes in Java.
 - TypeScript doesn't have packages like Java, although it does have ways to specify namespaces and avoid naming conflicts.